221 new cases, zero new COVID-19 deaths in Monroe County

 Health officials say 542 people in the Finger Lakes region are hospitalized with the virus and 131 of them are in the ICU.

-According to the DPH, the percentage of total hospital beds available in the Finger Lakes region on a 7-day rolling average is 34 percent.
-The percentage of ICU beds available in the Finger Lakes region on a 7-day rolling average is 25 percent.
+According to the DPH, the percentage of total hospital beds available in the Finger Lakes region on a 7-day rolling average is 34%.
+The percentage of ICU beds available in the Finger Lakes region on a 7-day rolling average is 25%.

 To date, there have been 937 coronavirus deaths in the county.